OSINTELProject/Rblogdown/content/Daily Rundown/blog-14.md

  As previously reported Iran’s enrichment efforts have continued ever since the beginning of this year.
+Current estimates from the IAEA and other news sites  reported that enough fissable material of 90% enriched uranium at about 1 month away.

 https://www.wsj.com/articles/iran-resumes-production-of-advanced-nuclear-program-parts-diplomats-say-11637079334